 The same rule applies to your client: You can deduct no more than $25 per person, per year for business gifts.

-For example, say you purchase a gift basket for a client that costs $25, add a $25 bottle of wine to the basket, and spend another $20 wrapping and shipping basket.
-Your deduction would be $45 – a maximum of $25 for the gift basket and the wine and an additional $20 for wrapping and shipping.
+For example, say you purchase a gift basket for a client that costs $25.
+Say you also added a $25 bottle of wine to the basket and spent another $20 wrapping and shipping basket.
+Your deduction would be $45–a maximum of $25 for the gift basket and the wine and an additional $20 for wrapping and shipping.

 Client Gift Type 1: Branded Swag

 Good news is you don’t have to include branded marketing collateral in that $25 limitation.

 Items that cost less than $4, have your company name or logo printed on them, and are one of many identical items you give away on a regular basis are not considered gifts.

 Be careful with deducting gifts that might be considered entertainment expenses.
 For example, if you give a client tickets to an entertainment event, is that a gift or entertainment?